ccokee/helmless-operator/README.md

 # Helmless Operator

-The Helmless Operator is a Kubernetes operator designed to deploy any Helm chart using values from a GitHub Gist.
+The Helmless Operator is a Kubernetes operator designed to deploy any Helm chart using values from any .yaml based file URL.
 It allows users to create a custom resource that specifies the chart repository, chart name, chart version, namespace, and the public Gist containing the values file.

 ## Prerequisites